This article was originally published in April 2016 and authored by Denise Neves Gameiro. It has since been updated to reflect the latest news.

 Paris may attract tourist masses, but it also attracts a lot of biotech enthusiasts.
-In this guide, we explore the 15 most successful and interesting biotech companies in Paris.
+In this guide, we explore 15 interesting biotech companies in Paris.

 Cellectis is developing next-generation versions of CAR T-cell therapy, a form of cell therapy for cancer that has shown impressive remission rates in patients with severe forms of blood cancer for whom conventional therapies have failed.